How Much Compensation Can I Claim For An Accident On a Building Site?

 - An independent contractor working on the site may be regarded as being at fault, provided the construction company adhered to proper measures in recruitment and briefed them on the expected health and safety standards when working on the site.

-While there are many parties which may be considered, most cases will begin by focusing on the building site itself and the principal parties outlined above.
+While many parties may be considered, most cases will begin by focusing on the building site itself and the principal parties outlined above.

 The procedures following an accident can be confusing.
 Your first priority should be to attend to any medical requirements caused by an injury.
 Once this is done, you should make sure you note your accident in the site’s accident report book.
 Following this, you can begin gathering evidence to support your compensation claim:

-- Secondly, you should find evidence that your accident was as result of negligence on the part of a certain individual.
+- Secondly, you should find evidence that your accident resulted from negligence on the part of a certain individual.
 This includes determining the owner of the property, who the site manager was at the time of the accident, and discerning whether safety regulations were ignored at any stage of the process.

 - Thirdly, you should ensure that you have evidence in support of the severity of your injury.
-To return to the example, after your accident you were taken from the building site into hospital by ambulance and then given x-ray tests to see what damage had been done.
-You could collect the EMT report and x-ray results to highlight the severity of your injury and maximise your compensation.
+To return to the example, after your accident, you were taken from the building site into the hospital by ambulance and then given x-ray tests to see what damage had been done.
+You could collect the EMT report and x-ray results to highlight your injury’s severity and maximise your compensation.

 If you have been injured on a building site as a member of the public, then the Construction Design and Management Regulations will not apply to you.
-This means that you will need to make a private injury claim against the occupier, as the general responsibility assumed by the property owner as part of the Occupiers Liability Act does still apply to you.
-This means that the occupier of the property still has a responsibility to ensure your safety when on the property, as long as you are acting in a reasonable manner.
+This means that you will need to make a private injury claim against the occupier.
+The property owner’s general responsibility as a part of the Occupiers Liability Act does still apply to you.
+This means that the property occupier still has a responsibility to ensure your safety when on the property, as long as you act reasonably.

 This means that, rather than claiming against an individual who may have been negligent in their duties regulating health and safety, you will be claiming against the company as a whole and your compensation will come out of their Employer’s Liability Insurance.

-Below, we will go into more detail for those who would like to learn more about how to begin a claim for compensation.
+Below, we will detail those who would like to learn more about beginning a compensation claim.

 - Slips and falls are by far the most common cause of injury on a building site.
 The Occupational Safety and Health Administration (OSHA) reports 36% of construction site injuries are caused by slips trips or falls.
 These can commonly cause moderate and severe neck or back injuries, and even death if proper safety standards are not adhered to.

-- Falling materials are the next most common cause of injury on building sites, making up 10% of construction site injuries according to OSHA.
+- According to OSHA, falling materials are the next most common cause of injury on building sites, making up 10% of construction site injuries.
 These are typically caused by workers dropping heavy equipment and can lead to severe head or neck injuries if hit or severe limb injury if crushed between two falling objects/materials.

-- Vehicle accidents are a surprisingly common cause of injury on building sites, mainly as part of road construction and repair sites.
-These accidents commonly lead to at least minor leg injuries if not moderate and severe back and neck injuries depending upon the speed of the car.
+- Vehicle accidents are a surprisingly common cause of injury on building sites, mainly due to road construction and repair sites.
+These accidents commonly lead to at least minor leg injuries if not moderate and severe back and neck injuries depending upon the car’s speed.

-- Equipment malfunctions also cause a surprising amount of injuries on building sites, either through machinery error and faulty or poorly secured electrical systems, which can result in electrocution, fires, or even explosions when combined with gas.
+- Equipment malfunctions also cause a surprising amount of injuries on building sites, either through machinery error and faulty or poorly secured electrical systems, resulting in electrocution, fires, or even explosions when combined with gas.
 These accidents could result in moderate and severe injuries to limbs or burns to the face or body.

-- Overexertion is another common cause of injury on building sites, through working without adequate breaks or in harsh weather conditions.
+- Overexertion is another common cause of injury on building sites by working without adequate breaks or harsh weather conditions.
 These accidents can easily lead to moderate muscle damage in your arms or shoulders and even long-term damage through mistakes made by overexerted workers.

 Next, it will help to seek out legal representation.
-This can be done either by calling our phone number 0800 073 8804 or filling in a contact form on our website to receive a free consultation over the phone.
-In this consultation session, we will assess how valid we believe your compensation claim to be, depending upon the evidence that you provide.
+This can be done either by calling our phone number or filling in a contact form on our website to receive a free consultation over the phone.
+In this consultation session, we will assess how valid we believe your compensation claim is, depending upon the evidence you provide.

 Then we will begin legal proceedings.
 Thanks to our ‘No Win No Fee’ policy, we won’t charge you legal fees unless we are successful in arguing your case.

-When most people begin their personal injury compensation claim, they believe that they can only claim for their medical costs directly resulting from their injury.
+When most people begin their personal injury compensation claim, they can only claim their medical costs directly resulting from their injury.
 However, this is incorrect and could result in an underestimation of the amount of compensation owed.
-In fact, you have the ability to claim for almost any damages and costs that have been incurred as result of the accident, not just medical costs.
+In fact, you have the ability to claim for almost any damages and costs that have been incurred as a result of the accident, not just medical costs.
 These can include (but are not limited to):

-- General damages – unspecified damages such as pain and emotional suffering occurring as result of the injury, the effect your injury has had on day-to-day life, and any loss of reputation stemming from the injury.
+- General damages – unspecified damages such as pain and emotional suffering occurring due to the injury, the effect your injury has had on day-to-day life, and any loss of reputation stemming from the injury.
 These are commonly claimed but are difficult to prove due to their unspecified nature.